 (A) The bureau of state hearings shall handle the receipt and processing of the request for a state hearing.
 When the hearing request is made to the local agency, the local agency shall date stamp the request, retain a copy, and mail or transmit the request to "ODJFS, Bureau of State Hearings, P.O.
-Box 182825, Columbus, Ohio 43218-2825," or fax to 614-728-9574 or email to email@example.com, within one business day from the date of receipt.
+Box 182825, Columbus, Ohio 43218-2825," or fax to 614-728-9574 or email to email@example.com [File Link Not Available], within one business day from the date of receipt.

 (B) The local agency proposing the action about which the individual requested the state hearing shall complete an appeal summary.
 The summary consists of a prescribed form (the JFS 04067 "Appeal Summary" (rev. 5/2001), or for a medicaid managed care plan the JFS 01959 "Appeal Summary for Managed Care Plans" (rev. 6/2003)) and attachments, and is intended to provide a summary of all facts and documents relevant to the issue under appeal sufficient to demonstrate the basis for the local agency's action.

-The local agency shall file its appeal summary with the bureau of state hearings at least three business days prior to the scheduled hearing date, and also make it available to the individual or authorized representative prior to the hearing in the manner prescribed by the bureau.
+The local agency shall file its appeal summary with the bureau of state hearings at least three business days prior to the scheduled hearing date, and also make it available to the individual or authorized representative at least three days prior to the hearing for inspection.
 Failure to do so may be considered good cause for postponing or continuing the hearing if the individual has been materially disadvantaged by the failure.

 (C) County conferences